 1. Develop a comprehensive understanding of your company’s talent needs.

-2. Invest in a good TMS to better manage processes end-to-end and keep track of quality candidates.
+2. Invest in a good talent management system to better manage processes end-to-end and keep track of quality candidates.

 3. Research the job market and identify potential candidates.

 4. Evaluate the skills, qualifications, and experience of current employees to identify gaps.